, , , ,

 So when a leader is in a real moment – when the stakes are high, when something feels at risk – they don’t reach for the model.
 They default to whatever feels most important to protect- for them.
 Knowing what this is changes everything.

 And that’s why some training doesn’t hold.
-And why a simple paper fortune turned identity teller makes something visible that usually isn’t.
+And why a simple paper fortune turned identity teller TM makes something visible that usually isn’t.

 And then we can make an intentioned choice about how to show up, rather than defaulting to the same response over and over again.

 The question isn’t just how you lead when things are easy.
 The better question is who do you BECOME when they’re not?
-When the rules and deep protections light up?

 Related Posts